threadsjs/threads.js/README.md

 <br />

 ### client.feeds.fetchThreads
-In the parameters, pass the userId (supported as string and number) of the user whose threads you want to get.
+In the parameters, pass the user id (supported as string and number) of the user whose threads you want to get.
 ```js
 await client.feeds.fetchThreads(1)
 ```
 ### client.feeds.fetchReplies
-In the parameters, pass the userId (supported as string and number) of the user whose replies you want to get.
+In the parameters, pass the user id (supported as string and number) of the user whose replies you want to get.
 ```js
 await client.feeds.fetchReplies(1)
 ```